S. V. Sohoni

 Dr. Shridhar Vasudev Sohoni (1914–2002) was an eminent scholar of Sanskrit, and a noted antiquarian and numismatist.
 He was an officer in the Indian Civil Service (British India), and later in his career served as the Chief Secretary of Bihar, Lokayukta of Bihar, and the Vice-Chancellor of Lalit Narayan Mithila University and Tilak Maharashtra University.
 As a scholar, he published extensively and authored and edited several books and essays on a variety of subjects, including archaeology, architecture, Buddhism, literature, music, Sanskrit, sculpture, and administration.
 Dr. S.V.
 Sohoni was honoured with many awards and a festscrift recognised him as one of the founders of the Academy of Indian Numismatics and Sigillography.
 A festschrift celebrating his Sanskrit scholarship had already been published a decade earlier.
 He was conferred D.Litt. degrees by four institutions, University of Delhi, Vikram University, Lalit Narayan Mithila University, and Nalanda University.
+Dr. Sohoni was serving on the Regulating Council of the Bhandarkar Oriental Research Institute when he died.

 Biography

 Shridhar Vasudev Sohoni was born in a Chitpavan Brahmin family in Agargule in Ratnagiri district.
 His father was well-acquainted with the Persian language.
 He grew up in Bombay and attended the Robert Cotton Money School.
 He studied for a B.A. in Economics at the University of Bombay, and studied Indo-Greek and Gupta history under Father Henry Heras.
+In 1934, he received his B.A. and in 1936, his M.A. in Economics and History and passed the examinations with a Distinction in First Class (having won the Kanade Prize, Bai Dayakonwar Brijbhukhandas scholarship, K.T.
+Telang Gold Medial, Sir Pherozeshah Mehta scholarship, Sir Lawrence Jenkins scholarship, among others).
 He then passed the Indian Civil Service examination and went on to study at the University of Cambridge.
 In 1937, he was elected a Fellow of the Royal Numismatic Society.
 Sohoni returned to India in 1938 and served as district collector in various locations in Bihar and Orissa.
 In the aftermath of partition and independence, he was charged with negotiating with various princely states in Orissa.
 He played a very important role in ensuring that the Khuda Bakhsh Oriental Library was retained in India after partition.